lcetinsoy/php-postgresql-repository/README.md

 ./test.sh

 Testing workflow can be improved, please tell me how:
-  - How to wait that the postgresql server is setup before running test container please tell me !
+  - How to wait that the postgresql server is setup before running test container
-  - Only running composer update the first time to gain speed.
+  - How to only run once "composer update" to increase testing speed.

 ##Contributing